PhD, University of Wisconsin, Madison

 Jen, Frank C. and Dosoung Choi.
 "The Relation Between Stock Returns and Short-term Interest Rates."
 Review of Quantitative Finance and Accounting (October 1990).

-Dr. Jen designed and taught many executive programs in both U.S. and China.
-He has served as a consultant for various commercial banks, savings banks, and manufacturing firms in the areas of financial planning and control, money management, and investments.
+Jen designed and taught many executive programs in both U.S. and China.
+He has served as a consultant for various commercial banks, savings banks and manufacturing firms in the areas of financial planning and control, money management and investments.

-Dr. Jen is extensively involved in numerous international activities including, but not limited to, designing and teaching numerous international executive education programs, doing research on global issues, and coordinating and presenting papers at international conferences.
-He was Co-Director and Director of UB's China MBA Program from 1984 to 1991, and he helped found the National Center for Industrial Science and Technology Management Development in Dalian, China in 1980.
-He served as Visiting Professor and Associate Dean, American Faculty from 1980 to 1991.
-He is now cooperating with many different groups on executive education in China.
-His Advanced Commercial Lending program designed principally for U.S. bankers has attracted participants from Korea, Thailand, Indonesia, Malaysia, Taiwan and United Arab Emirates.
+Jen is extensively involved in numerous international activities including, but not limited to, designing and teaching numerous international executive education programs, doing research on global issues, and coordinating and presenting papers at international conferences.
+He was co-director and director of the UB School of Management's China MBA program from 1984 to 1991, and he helped found the National Center for Industrial Science and Technology Management Development in Dalian, China, in 1980.
+He served as visiting professor and associate dean, American faculty from 1980 to 1991 and has worked with many different groups on executive education in China.
+His advanced commercial lending program, designed principally for U.S. bankers, has attracted participants from Korea, Thailand, Indonesia, Malaysia, Taiwan and United Arab Emirates.